-Public Library Funding and Governance Workshops Summer Reading Program for Youth and Adults Technology and Database Trainings Quarterly Basic Skills Training (BLaST) Program Book Repair Trainings
+- Public Library Budget

+- Summer Reading Program

+- Technology

+- Quarterly Basic Skills (BLaST)

+- Book Repair

 To encourage participation in continuing education activities other than those offered by SCKLS, Continuing Education Reimbursement Grants of up to \$750 per member librarian, trustee or Friend per year help pay registration and tuition costs.
 Eligibility for the program is open to all member libraries subject to grant guidelines.